okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-basic-sign-in/index.md

 ## Configuration updates

-Ensure your org is configured for the password factor by completing the steps in [Set up your Okta org for password factor only use cases](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-password-factor-only-use-cases).
+Before you build a basic sign-in flow, ensure your org is configured for the password factor by completing the steps in [Set up your Okta org for password factor only use cases](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-password-factor-only-use-cases).

 If your org is configured with multiple factors, you need to set your app's sign-on policy to use only the password factor for this use case.
 To configure your app with only the password factor, perform the following steps: